 - Try not to revert a MR which is already merged.

 To sum it up

-We hope this article will helps you use git in a more productive manner.
+We hope this article will helps you use git in a more productive manner and assists you with your GitLab branching strategies.
 Another tool that boosts productivity are chatbots.
 Get started with an Engati Chatbot today!